Mahmoud-Emad/golang-journey/README.md

 ###### Note:
-* Every folder contain it's README file to explain what I'm doing
+* Every folder contains its README file to explain what we gonna do